nikolasm2000/nets-212-final-project/README.md

 We have also managed to implement the required features including facebook style newsfeed, chat, and article recommendation on the newsfeed.
 (Full list includes user registration, posts, likes, comments, walls, friends, etc.)

 A full list of frontend source files can be found in nets212/src, which contains all components and frontend routes used.
 Backend source files can be found in nets212/api, where all backend functions and routes can be found.
+All Spark code can be found in Spark-Absorption

 All of the code has been written by us.